SCIENCEAn

 the structural and functional organization of the various cells formed

 every tissue and organ, and finally, the living organism as a whole.
 Thus, the human genome contains the basic information required for the physical development of a complete human being.
+Genetic

 diseases can be caused by mutation of the DNA sequence, with